gingeleski/soccer-draws-bettor/NOTES.md

 if it was a loss, log the net profit as -1 * wager_value if it was a win, log net profit as wager_to_win

+---

+First find_upcoming_games, then cache all the results of the various soccer leagues